fractus-io/keras-tutorial/README.md

 Other parameters will remain the same as with MLP model with one hidden layer.

-After 60 epochs accuracy on accuracy on test images(val_acc) is 98.68%, which is slight improvement in comparism to previous one.
+After 60 epochs accuracy on accuracy on test images(val_acc) is 98.68%, which is slight improvement in comparism to MLP model with one hidden layer.

 Graphs: